microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 - Tab control

 *Corners of flyout UI elements*
-- These UI elements are those that appear temporarily on UI like a MenuFlyout or Flyout.
+- These are transient UI elements that appear on screen temporarily, for example MenuFlyout or Flyout.
 - The default radius value we use here are 4px.
 ![flyout](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/user/chigy/roundedcorner/active/RoundedCorner/ImageFiles/Flyout.png)